Conventions and meetings

-Visitors choosing hotels in Santo Domingo will be immersed in the fascinating history of the Dominican Republic, a country which shares the island of Hispaniola with the country of Haiti.
-Santo Domingo is the oldest European city in the Americas and it is important to remember this a tourist destination in the Caribbean.
-Visitors who choose to visit this city will find luxury hotels with first-class facilities, elegant dining rooms and glamorous nightlife.
+Visitors choosing hotels in Santo Domingo will be immersed in the fascinating history of the Dominican Republic, a country which shares the island of Hispaniola with Haiti.
+Santo Domingo is the oldest European city in the Americas and a tourist destination in the Caribbean.
+Those who decide to visit this city will find luxury hotels with first-class facilities, elegant dining rooms and glamorous nightlife.
 Santo Domingo is also a city steeped in history.
-Its "Colonial Zone" was declared a UNESCO World Heritage Site in recognition of its unrivalled historic firsts: the first cathedral in the New World, the first fortress, the first university, the first palace and the first monastery.
-It is also a city of contrasts where the skyline of modern skyscrapers rises up alongside the small, 15th-century buildings.
-All that plus access to some of the best beaches in the world, there can be no doubt that Santo Domingo is a very alluring holiday destination indeed.
+The Colonial Zone was declared a UNESCO World Heritage Site in recognition of its unrivalled historic firsts: the first cathedral in the New World, the first fortress, the first university, the first palace and the first monastery.
+It is also a city of contrasts, where a skyline of modern skyscrapers rises up alongside small, 15th-century buildings.Add to this the fact that it offers access to some of the best beaches in the world, and there is no doubt that Santo Domingo is a very alluring holiday destination indeed.